php-type-language/phpdoc/README.md

     <a href="https://github.com/php-type-language/phpdoc/actions"><img src="https://github.com/php-type-language/phpdoc/workflows/tests/badge.svg"></a>
 </p>

-The PHP reference implementation for Type Language PhpDoc Parser.
+Reference implementation for TypeLang PhpDoc Parser.

 Read [documentation pages](https://phpdoc.io) for more information.

 ## Installation

-Type Language PHPDoc Parser is available as Composer repository and can be installed using the following command in a root of your project:
+TypeLang PHPDoc Parser is available as Composer repository and can be installed using the following command in a root of your project:

 ```sh